Drumpellier Drive: Bus route and New Lord Street

-In May 2016, the state Liberal government announced plans for a dedicated bus corridor to be built alongside Lord Street, and a realignment of Lord Street between Gnangara Road and Park Street, and Youle-Dean Road and Marshall Road, which would make Lord Street contiguous with Drumpelliar Drive.
-The realignment was called New Lord Street.
-The new bus road and Lord Street realignment was planned to travel along the corridor set aside for the Perth-Darwin National Highway.
-The bus corridor was planned to be a two lane grade separated road between Marshall Road and the Ellenbrook town centre, with new bus stations constructed along the route.
-Approximately 2,000 bus passengers travel along Lord Street every weekday.
-In November 2016, a $55 million contract was signed for the construction of the bus link.
+In July 2011, the state Liberal government's Public Transport in Perth in 2031 plan committed to a bus rapid transit (BRT) service along Lord Street between Ellenbrook and Bassendean station.
+By August 2012, the design of the BRT route was underway, but in August 2013, it was revealed that the BRT project had been cancelled due to costs increasing from $61 million to $110 million.

+In the May 2016 state budget, the Ellenbrook BRT project was revived with a cheaper route.
+Estimated to cost $49 million, the new route was a 9 km dedicated busway along Lord Street between the Ellenbrook town centre and Marshall Road.
+There would have been bus stations in the Ellenbrook town centre, at Gnangara Road and Marshall Road, with a future station at Youle-Dean Road.
+The busway would have been grade separated at Gnangara Road, Park Street and Youle-Dean Road, and buses would have continued south of Marshall Road along regular streets to Bassendean and Midland stations.
+Approximately 2,000 bus passengers travelled along Lord Street every weekday.
+Sections of Lord Street would have been upgraded and realigned as well.
+A request for tenders was released in July 2016 and in November 2016, CPB Contractors was selected as the preferred proponent, with the cost by then having risen to $55 million.

 In April 2017, the newly elected Labor government scrapped the plans for the dedicated bus road, instead going ahead with the plans for realigning Lord Street, but also upgrading it to a dual carriageway for its entire length.
 The contract was modified at no extra cost.
 Lord Street is used by 14,000 vehicles per day, and queues during peak hour can be 2.5 km long.
 In October 2018, construction commenced on the upgrade.

 The southern section of New Lord Street between Marshall Road and Park Street opened on 4 April 2019.
 The northern section of New Lord Street between Park Street and Gnangara Road opened on 12 April 2019.
 New Lord Street was renamed to Drumpellier Drive, making the name consistent with the northern section of the road.
 The old sections of Lord Street were renamed to Isoodon Street and Starflower Road, and they became local roads.

+Ellenbrook line

+From 2022 to 2024, the Ellenbrook line was built partially alongside Drumpellier Drive.
+The roundabout intersection with Youle-Dean Road was replaced with a traffic light-controlled intersection as part of that.
+From 19 July 2022 to February 2024, Drumpellier Drive was diverted via Isoodon Street to allow for a pedestrian underpass to be constructed next to Whiteman Park station.

 Future

-The Morley–Ellenbrook railway line is planned to be built partially alongside Drumpellier Drive, with Whiteman Park station built next to Drumpellier Drive and a tunnel under the intersection of Drumpellier Drive and Gnangara Road.
-The existing roundabout intersection with Youle-Dean Road will be replaced with a traffic light controlled intersection.

 The ultimate plan for the intersection of Reid Highway, Drumpellier Drive and Daviot Road is for a grade separated interchange to be built.
 There is land set aside for this in the Metropolitan Region Scheme.
-The expected start of construction is early 2023 and the expected completion is mid-2025.
+The expected start of construction is early 2024 and the expected completion is mid-2026.